-To make your application process accessible for people who are deaf or have hearing loss, offer communication support and take a flexible approach.
+To make your interview process accessible for people who are deaf or have hearing loss, ask candidates their preferred method of communication, offer communication support, and take a flexible approach.

 Communication support